royaltm/spectrusty-tutorial/step4.md

 };
 ```

-Where `$implementation` is one of the available keyboard implementations for event loops.
+Where [`$implementation`][spectrusty-utils::keyboard] is one of the available keyboard implementations for event loops.
 If there isn't one for your framework, you can implement it yourself by adapting the existing one.
 And of course, please make a [pull request].

 We also need to slightly refactor how to handle keyboard events: